A victory for anti-Zionists in the UK

 While the verdict is a great personal victory, a complete vindication of my views and stance throughout this years-long witch hunt, it also has ramifications well beyond me and my academic career.

-This verdict, which establishes in clear terms that anti-Zionist views are not racist or anti-Semitic, and are in fact legitimate philosophical beliefs protected under the Equality Act 2010, drives a coach and horses through the claim that “anti-Zionism is the new anti-Semitism” – first made explicitly by Israeli foreign minister Abba Eban in a speech in the US in 1972.
+This verdict, which establishes in clear terms that anti-Zionist views are not racist or anti-Semitic, and are in fact legitimate philosophical beliefs protected under the Equality Act 2010, drives a coach and horses through the claim that “anti-Zionism is the new anti-Semitism” – first made explicitly by Israeli Foreign Minister Abba Eban in a speech in the United States in 1972.

-That claim underlies the International Holocaust Remembrance Alliance’s (IHRA) controversial Working Definition of anti-Semitism, which has long been pushed on governments and institutions across the world by Israel and many of its supporters.
+That claim underlies the International Holocaust Remembrance Alliance’s (IHRA) controversial working definition of anti-Semitism, which has long been pushed on governments and institutions across the world by Israel and many of its supporters.

 Despite facing widespread criticism from many experts and activists that it conflates anti-Semitism with criticism of Israel and its conduct in Palestine, the definition was adopted by several governments and leading institutions in the West in the past 10 years.
 The UK formally adopted the working definition in December 2016.

 And in the eight years since, the definition has been Israel’s primary weapon against the ever-growing Palestine solidarity movement in the UK.
 But every weapon needs boots on the ground so that it can be picked up and fired.
-In most cases, the “soldiers” deployed to defame and harass pro-Palestine campaigners into silence include Zionist groups that work together to silence any and all criticism of the Israeli regime – in academia, in politics, in media and out on the streets.
-As they did in my case, intimidating and bullying Bristol University into sacking me over my strongly held anti-Zionist beliefs, claiming that these views are akin to racism and harmful to society.
+In most cases, the “soldiers” deployed to defame and harass pro-Palestine campaigners into silence include Zionist groups that work together to mute any and all criticism of the Israeli regime – in academia, in politics, in media and out on the streets.
+As they did in my case, intimidating and bullying Bristol University into sacking me over my strongly held anti-Zionist beliefs, they claim that these views are akin to racism and harmful to society.

 Now, with the landmark ruling from the Bristol Employment Tribunal, those who speak in support of Palestinians and against Israel cannot be summarily dismissed, punished and defamed as racists, or “Nazis”.